 In order to avoid scams online, be wary of:

-- Suspicious emails – these might claim to be from someone you know, a distant relative, the government, your bank, or another figure asking you for money/information.
+- Suspicious emails and direct messages – these might claim to be from someone you know, a distant relative, the government, your bank, or another figure asking you for money/information.
 Also be on your guard for any unexpected emails with attachments; clicking on an attachment like this could infect your computer with a virus.

 - Fake websites – the website’s address might look like the real thing, but there will often be subtle differences from the real URL.
 If you ever see a link that looks suspicious, it’s much better to do a separate search for the website and click on a link you know is safe.